 How to Draw a Gorilla Portrait in Pastel

-In this Lesson you will learn
+In the process you will learn:

 1 How to simplify the background

-2 How to paint the eyes
+2 How to draw the gorilla’s eyes

-4 How to choose the colours
+4 How to choose the correct colours while drawing

-5 How to paint the hair
+5 How to draw animal hair

 No Reviews Yet